Katie Stewart, a yoga nidra expert, reveals the common fallacies around the meditative practice and how to harness it for sleep.

 #2 Belief Debunked | Yoga Nidra is Not Just An Ancient Practice, It is Backed by Science

 Yoga nidra originated from Indian philosophies with roots in Hinduism, Buddhism and Tantrism.
 However, yoga nidra does not live only in the alternative health category.
 Its positive effects on the mind and body are backed by research.
 Around the 1970s, health professionals started studying yoga nidra and its benefits.
 Some recent studies include the benefits of yoga nidra for older adults who face depression symptoms, its healing benefits for survivors of intimate partner violence, and its positive effects on stress in the workplace.
 No one can roll their eyes at that.

-Yoga nidra is an investment.
-It is 30 minutes for yourself – mind, body, and soul.
+Yoga nidra is a practice, 30 minutes to find deep relaxation in your mind, body, and soul.
 Katie specializes in iRest® Yoga Nidra, a 10-step protocol outlined below:

 - Connect to Your Heartfelt Desire

 - Witness Your Thoughts

 There are various forms of yoga nidra, and Katie encourages anyone starting out to find a local class or professional instructor to properly introduce the practice.

 #5 Belief Debunked | Yoga Nidra is Not Hypnotic, It’s Better